 Polina, A-Level graduate

 Having spent two years in Scotland, taking her GCSEs, before moving to Russia, and then immigrating to Germany, Polina’s globetrotting is not over yet.
-This year, Polina completed her A-levels in Biology, Geography and English Literature in an online format, and is looking forward to beginning her Liberal Arts and Sciences: Global Challenges degree at Leiden University, the Netherlands.
+Last year, Polina completed her A-levels in Biology, Geography and English Literature in an online format, and is now studying Liberal Arts and Sciences: Global Challenges at Leiden University, the Netherlands.

 Last year was very stressful.
 Even though the teachers were always very helpful, and I was studying subjects I liked, I didn’t know what I wanted to study at university.
 I think that slowed me down.
 It was so difficult to choose my specialization, because I wanted to choose the right subject.
 I initially wanted to apply to Germany, but I couldn’t find any courses or universities I liked.
 I found out about the Netherlands, and the staff at Algorithm showed me where to look for degrees taught in English.
 Before that, I didn’t know that many of those courses existed, for example the Liberal Arts and Sciences Global Challenges degree.
 There were so many options, which were also suitable in terms of costs.

 Initially, I thought I wanted to study International Relations or Journalism.
-Looking at so many programmes and reading about them, helped me to realise that I care more about sustainability, global warming and global governance.
-The three Dutch universities that I have applied to offer Liberal Arts and Sciences, which gives you the opportunity to link and find the connections between different subject areas.
+Looking at so many programmes helped me to realise that I care more about sustainability, global warming and global governance.
+The three Dutch universities that I applied to offered Liberal Arts and Sciences, which gives you the opportunity to find the connections between different subject areas.
 For example with Utrecht, you can major in Natural Sciences, or in Social Sciences, like I want to, but you still have the opportunity to study subjects and interconnect them.
 This appealed to me, as the connections between my A-levels helped me see how interconnected everything is, and even helped me to prepare for my exams.